By: Author John Cunningham. Published: 2020/01/27 at 10:03 am

 Make and model number label

-If you do have a label, inputting the make and model numbers in Amazon will likely give you a list of suitable blades.
-I like to use genuine parts if possible, the fit and quality are usually best.
+If you do have a label, inputting the make and model numbers on Amazon will likely give you a list of suitable blades.
+I like to use genuine parts if possible; the fit and quality are usually best.
 A good seller will list the part number, which brings us to the second way to identify the correct blade.

 Blade Part Number